 The aims of this module are for the student to:

-- acquire an understanding of the dynamic linkages between fluvial sediment transport, river hydraulics and river ecology;
+- Acquire an understanding of the dynamic linkages between fluvial sediment transport, river hydraulics and river ecology.

-- obtain the theoretical understanding and practical training necessary to make measurements and/or estimates of key geomorphological and ecological characteristics;
+- Obtain the theoretical understanding and practical training necessary to make measurements and/or estimates of key geomorphological and ecological characteristics.

-- gain the appropriate skills to design and execute research programmes in fluvial hydromorphology and river ecology;
+- Gain the appropriate skills to design and execute research programmes in fluvial hydromorphology and river ecology.

-- develop the ability to quantitatively analyse and critically evaluate geomorphological and ecological data from rivers;
+- Develop the ability to quantitatively analyse and critically evaluate geomorphological and ecological data from rivers.

-- become trained in the application of techniques appropriate for the solution of practical problems in river management.
+- Become trained in the application of techniques appropriate for the solution of practical problems in river management.

 Compulsory

-Research and Professional Practice (15 credits)
+Research for Impact and Management (15 credits)

-The aim of this module is to:
+The aims of this module are to:

 Dissertation in Environmental Monitoring, Research and Management (60 credits)